Creating fake bokeh in photoshop is s very straightforward process if you have the right image to work with

 so to get the best results from this tutorial, make sure you have an image with low light and it has some light in the background just like the image we have today

-If you want to follow along with this tutorial using this image, you can download it down below
+If you want to follow along with this tutorial using this image, you can download it from the tutorial resources section above

 We’re going to do this in two steps, the first step is to separate the subject from the background so that we don’t have a halo effect when we add blur to the background.

 1 – Select and Mask the Subject

 Start by duplicating the background image by clicking on

 ctrl/Cmd + J and now to select the subject, we can use the “select subject” feature in Photoshop.

 Once you have a selection of the subject active, click on the layer mask icon to add a layer mask and hide the background.

 if you hold alt or option and click on the layer mask, you’ll be able to see your layer mask in detail, and you can also refine your selection more by clicking on the “select and mask” button.